-The average media company has 100,000 undigitized tapes.
+The average media company has 100,000 undigitised tapes.
 One in 25 has more than 1 million.
 Your tape archive is your history and your heritage, but it is an opportunity too.

 Yet archives are often hard to access and vulnerable.
 In order to take advantage of those opportunities you need to make your content organised and more accessible, ready for its next potential audience.

-Our unrivalled expertise in digitization, storage, distribution and monetization means that we offer an integrated service to broadcasters and media companies like you.
+Our unrivalled expertise in digitisation, storage, distribution and monetisation means that we offer an integrated service to broadcasters and media companies like you.
 Ask us how we help you preserve your content, identify potential revenue opportunities and enhance the value of your business.

 We will help you find the most efficient and cost-effective approach.
-With decades of experience in media recording technology, we can restore, digitize to preserve or monetize your assets, and prepare your content to take advantage of the next generation of delivery platforms.
+With decades of experience in media recording technology, we can restore, digitise to preserve or monetise your assets, and prepare your content to take advantage of the next generation of delivery platforms.

 Sony helped RTP Portugal digitalise years of archive material, to become a fully tapeless company.